davidtimovski/panoramic/README.md

 Revolves around two concepts:

-1. [Widgets](#widgets) - different types of functionalities organized as a grid system, in a layout that you prefer
+1. [Widgets](#widgets) - different types of functionalities organized as a grid system, in a layout of your choosing
 2. [Link drawers](#link-drawers) - collections of links that are less frequently accessed, tucked away in a menu

 ![Preview (Dark)](design/preview-dark.webp)